For Immediate Release

 “Paul brings a wealth of experience in Catholic higher education and has had significant success in helping Regis increase enrollment, boost its academic profile and reshape its core curriculum,” said NDNU President Judith Maxwell Greig, Ph.D.
 “We look forward to having him share his experience and passion for Catholic higher education with our faculty, staff and students.”

 “I was attracted to NDNU for many reasons including its small size, its rich Catholic heritage and the heritage of the Sisters of Notre Dame de Namur,” Ewald said.
 “At a time when all the talk about higher education seems to center on job preparation, I appreciate NDNU’s insistence on maintaining a strong focus on the liberal arts as well as professionally-oriented learning.”

-Notre Dame de Namur University is an independent Catholic, coeducational institution serving 2000 students.
-Founded by the Sisters of Notre Dame of Namur, Belgium in 1851 and chartered by the state in 1868, NDNU maintains a strong commitment to social justice and community engagement.
-The University is fully accredited and offers 21 liberal arts and career preparation undergraduate programs, and 12 graduate degrees and four credentials.
-The 50-acre campus is located in Belmont, California, just south of San Francisco.
-For more information visit www.ndnu.edu.
+Notre Dame de Namur University is a Catholic, not-for-profit, coeducational institution serving 2,000 traditional aged and adult students from diverse backgrounds.
+Established in 1851, by the Sisters of Notre Dame de Namur, NDNU maintains a strong commitment to academic excellence, social justice and community engagement.
+The university is fully accredited and offers 37 undergraduate, graduate and credential programs.
+The historic, 50-acre campus is located on the San Francisco Peninsula in Silicon Valley.
+For more information, visit www.ndnu.edu.